yogeshmpandey/yogeshmpandey.github.io/_posts/2017-11-27-Backpacking-Europe-ROME.md

 The next stop was the Pantheon.
 It is one of the best-preserved of all Ancient Roman buildings, in large part because it has been in continuous use throughout its history.
 Once called the Temple of all Gods.
 It is a magnificent building with splendid architecture.
 It has a domed ceiling, which, in addition to the entrance, is the structure’s only source of light.

-From there we walked to Piazza  Navona.
+From there, I walked to Piazza  Navona.
 Piazza in Italian stands for Public square.
 It is dominated by the Fountain of the Four Rivers from great Italian sculptor Bernini.
 One can grab a Pizza from the various restaurants alongside the fountain.
-This fountain was seen in Angels and Demons (when Tom Hanks saves the fourth cardinal from drowning in the water.
+This fountain was seen in Angels and Demons (where Tom Hanks saves the fourth cardinal from drowning in the water).

 <img src="https://i.imgur.com/hWmoWAJ.jpg" alt="logo">
 >Piazza  Navona